facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 Unfortunately, you can’t recharge your Touch ‘n Go card in Singapore.

-To add funds to your TNG purse, you must do so at authorised outlets and touchpoints located within Malaysia’s borders, such as those along highways.
+To add funds to your TNG purse, you must do so at authorised outlets and touchpoints within Malaysia’s borders, such as those along highways.

-This is extremely inconvenient especially for those who might not have realised your card has a low balance and are about to cross the border.
+This is extremely inconvenient, especially for those who might not have realised your card has a low balance and are about to cross the border.

 Here are some of the nearest reload locations upon entering from Singapore: